-The University of Maryland offers a one-year PGY-1 Community Residency Program.
+The University of Maryland offers a one-year PGY-1 Community-based Pharmacy Residency Program.

-This ASHP-accredited residency program prepares residents to assume a role in community pharmacy settings to participate in and grow innovative patient care programs.
-The program also prepares the resident to assume leadership roles to advocate for issues related to community pharmacy, and teaching roles in practice and academia.
-Ultimately, residency graduates will serve to fill an important niche in the ever expanding role for community pharmacy in practice and academic settings.
+This ASHP-accredited residency program, in partnership with APhA, prepares residents to assume a role in community pharmacy settings to participate in and grow innovative patient care programs.
+The program also prepares the resident to assume leadership roles to advocate for issues related to community-based pharmacy, and teaching roles in practice and academia.
+Ultimately, residency graduates will serve to fill an important niche in the ever expanding role for community-based pharmacy in practice and academic settings.

-Residents completing the University of Maryland School of Pharmacy PGY-1 Community Pharmacy Residency Program are able to:
+Residents completing the University of Maryland School of Pharmacy PGY-1 Community-based Pharmacy Residency Program are able to:

-- Serve in clinical and academic, or other significant roles in community pharmacy.
+- Serve in clinical and academic, or other significant roles in community-based pharmacy.

-- Foster the development and growth of innovative health programs in community pharmacy settings.
+- Foster the development and growth of innovative health programs in community-based pharmacy settings.

-- Promote professional, public and political awareness of the important role pharmacists play in providing health care services in community pharmacy settings.
+- Promote professional, public and political awareness of the important role pharmacists play in providing health care services in community-based pharmacy settings.

-- Practice in a progressive, educationally-oriented community pharmacy practice setting in which to develop patient care, administrative, teaching, and research skills applicable to community pharmacy practice and academic settings.
+- Practice in a progressive, educationally-oriented community-based pharmacy practice setting in which to develop patient care, administrative, teaching, and research skills applicable to community-based pharmacy practice and academic settings.

-- Conduct research related to community pharmacy services that determines its impact on patient care and/or measures economic consequences.
+- Conduct research related to community-based pharmacy services that determines its impact on patient care and/or measures economic consequences.

 - Site orientation (one month)